davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 The "Rate of requests" and "Bytes served" graphs should show some data corresponding to the `wget` command you executed above.

+Note: if you don't see any metrics reported at this point, you may need to enable Apache's status module, mod_status.
+See [How to collect Apache performance metrics](https://www.datadoghq.com/blog/collect-apache-performance-metrics/#apache-s-status-module) for more information about mod_status.

 ### Getting started monitoring MySQL

 #### Configure the Agent